-The command group Formula | Traces provides, amongst others, commands that can be used to display the relationships between cells graphically.
+The command group Formula | Traces provides commands with which the relationships between cells can be graphically represented.

-To do this, select the cell you want to analyze and then choose one of the following commands from the command group Formula | Traces:
+To do so, select the cell that you want to analyze, and then choose one of the following commands in the command group Formula | Traces:

-Note: The commands Trace to error, Previous error, Next error are described later, see Detecting errors in calculations.
+Note: The commands Trace to error, Previous error, Next error are described in the next section Detecting errors in calculations.